 A designated number of CIB checked care workers, ‘trained’ and approved, after one day’s induction on restraint, health and safety, and medicine administration.

-Thomas’ risk assessment, and care plan, photos of workers on walls, a secure safe environment, and, a management system.
+Thomas’’ risk assessment’, and care plan, photos of workers on walls, a secure safe environment, drugs and a management system.

 Internet packages, CQC Compliant off peg models can be used to set up such deemed ‘specialist’ care.